Entity Framework Extensions Improve BulkSaveChanges

 BulkSaveChanges is already very fast.
 But you can make it even faster by simply turning off the "EntityFrameworkPropagation" options.

 While the performance will be significantly increased, this option works with 99,9% of models.
-Unfortunately, we cannot turn this options by default for backward compatibility until we make it work with all models
+Unfortunately, we cannot turn this option on by default for backward compatibility until we make it work with all models.
+This option is not recommended for context that use Lazy Loading.

-We are currently working on the next major version which will have performance even better!
+We are currently working on the next major version which will have even better performances!

 Example - Globally